Sacrament Preparation

 • A married sponsor couple, trained in the Fully Engaged program will help the engaged couple discuss the inventory findings and aid them as disciples on the marriage journey.
 The engaged and sponsor couples will meet 2-4 times on average, or as needed, to complete the inventory discussions.

-• Additional online resources are available from FORMED.org (Beloved Program, see free trailer video clip) also see how to access for free as a gift from Saint Andrew parish and the US Council of Catholic Bishops website.
+• Additional online resources are available on the US Council of Catholic Bishops website.

-• See our Weddings page for more information.
+• See our Marriage page for more information.

 For more information about preparing for Marriage at the Church of Saint Andrew, contact our pastor, Fr.
 Mark Innocenti, at 763-441-1483 x302.